-- The training log is reviewed at each Trustee meeting to identify any gaps in the knowledge and understanding across the Trustee Board as a whole. - All of the Trustees have completed The Pensions Regulator's on-line trustee toolkit.
+- The training log is reviewed at each Governance Sub Committee meeting to identify any gaps in the knowledge and understanding across the Trustee Board as a whole. - All of the Trustees have completed The Pensions Regulator's on-line trustee toolkit.
 New trustees are required to complete the toolkit within 6 months of becoming a member of the Trustee Board.
 Trustees must review the toolkit on an on-going basis to ensure their knowledge remains up to date. - The Trustees receive "on-the-job" training.
-This means that as new topics arise their professional advisers attending the Trustee meetings will provide wider briefing notes and topical digests, as well as training during the meeting so that the Trustees may engage on such topics in an informed manner. - The Trustees have assessed the DC Section against the standards set out in the code of practice for trustees of pension schemes providing money purchase benefits (the DC code) and related guides and have established an action plan to ensure we can demonstrate that we are offering a quality scheme.
+This means that as new topics arise their professional advisers, attending the Trustee meetings, will provide wider briefing notes and topical digests, as well as training during the meeting, so that the Trustees may engage on such topics in an informed manner. - The Trustees have assessed the DC Section against the standards set out in the General code of practice and are able to demonstrate that we are offering a quality scheme.